Paatal/project-repo-template/README.md

 ## Repositories

-List any Github repositories associated with the project.
+List Github repositories associated with the project.
 Each project requires at least one repository to house the administrative tracking and public information.
 You can either add this information to an existing repository, or create a new one and list the associated repositories below.
 Please be sure to tag any repositories not under the data2health organization with the topic 'data2health'.
 Project repositories must be public.
 Some repositories may be private for sensitivity or operational reasons.

 Example repos:
 - https://github.com/data2health/project-repo-template
 - https://github.com/data2health/operations; private repo editable by members of team @data2health/ops

 ## Get involved
-We encourage the community to get involved; onboarding details available [here](https://github.com/data2health/project-repo-template/blob/master/engagement.md).
+We encourage the community to get involved.
+Please invite any participants to [onboard](bit.ly/cd2h-onboarding-form)

 We require all CD2H projects to have non-CD2H CTSA participants, as CD2H is a CTSA coordinating center.
+Each project should include an Engagement plan file, example [here](https://github.com/data2health/project-repo-template/blob/master/engagement.md).

 ## Working documents
 Documentation may be natively in Github using the wiki or .md files in the appropriate folder, or in Google Drive.